abdusabri/eslint-plugin-func-params-args/README.md

 - Please run `npm install` or `yarn` to ensure that the required dev dependencies are properly installed

 - The target for test coverage is `100%`.
 If not met, a PR will fail on CI (Travis Continuous Integration).
-You can run `npm run test` locally as well.
+You can run `npm run test` locally as well

 - The project uses Prettier for code formatting and style, and there is a pre-commit hook that auto-fixes any code style issues.
-This is also checked and will fail on CI if there are issues reported by Prettier.
+This is also checked and will fail on CI if there are issues reported by Prettier

 ## Code of conduct